evdel720/SpoonHelper/README.md

   When a user makes invalid requests, the backend renders prepared error and frontend takes user to prepared error route.

 ### Search feature
-  When a user types text in the search bar, the frontend sends an ajax request to fetch auto complete.
+  When a user types text in the search bar, the frontend sends an AJAX request to fetch auto complete.
 It only shows 5 results at a time.
 When a user submits the form, it takes the user to the search result page which shows all results.
   All dropdown menus become hidden when the user clicks anything in document.

 ### Recipe form edit authority and Route